Picking a Topic

 What Your Topic Means for Your Primary Sources

 If you choose to research the experiences of Americans as tourists, explorers, entrepreneurs, artists, students, military, or missionaries in China, primary materials relevant to your research will generally have been written or created by members of those groups.
+You can search by occupation or pasttime if you do not know names of individuals as a means to discover sources.

 As you search for materials in books, the databases, and open web, you are likely to accumulate a large number of sources.
 How are you going to manage them all?